Five Points Gang: Ascendancy

-Eastman's imprisonment meant the Five Points Gang had no effective rival for control of organized crime activities in the Lower East Side.
+Eastman's imprisonment meant the Five Points Gang had no effective rival for control of organized crime activities on the Lower East Side.
 During that time, Kelly's organization expanded into other parts of Manhattan and parts of New Jersey.
 The Eastman crew was largely eclipsed when Eastman's successor Max "Kid Twist" Zwerbach, a former member of the Five Points Gang until he defected to the Eastman Gang, was murdered in 1908 by hitmen of the Five Points Gang, allegedly at the behest of Paul Kelly.

 Kelly brought a more businesslike approach to his gang activities.
 He opened the New Brighton Athletic Club, a two-story cafe and dance hall at 57 Great Jones Street (between Lafayette and Bowery), where he charmed socialites and other prominent citizens who frequented his club.
 Always well dressed, Kelly spoke French, Italian, and Spanish fluently, and appreciated fine art and classical music.
 His educated and sophisticated persona impressed many of New York's elite.